llimllib/obsidian-archive/blog/2024/06/Serving a billion web requests with boring code.md

 Our client frequently wanted us to add queries that would operate from the browser, and I was fortunate to be able to push back and turn many of those into build-time requests instead.

-Once place where our performance got killed at our clients' request was with render-blocking analytics scripts; it seemed every team wanted a different script run to get the analytics that they "needed".
+One place where our performance got killed at our clients' request was with render-blocking analytics scripts; it seemed every team wanted a different script run to get the analytics that they "needed".
 I advised them against it and tried to demonstrate the performance and download size problems they incurred, but the client was not interested in my arguments.

 ## And more